ianian4302/Virtual-File-System/README.md

 ```
 ../Virtual-File-System/main.go
 ```
+## Environment
+*   IDE : Vscode
+*   Extension : Go for Visual Studio Code
+*   go version : go version go1.23.1 windows/amd64

+## Dependence
+Use the following commands or shortcut keys to confirm the extensions and tools version.

+1. Ctrl+Shift+P
+2. Go: Install/Update Tools
+3. Select all and dowload.

 ## Run Code
 Please use the following command to execute the program to prevent unknown errors.
 ```java